fenton1000/mf-portfolio-two-match-teams/README.md

 3. Initially the shuffle function to create alternative teams if the ranking does not change could only toggle back and forth between two teams options if the ranking remained unchanged for a number of matches.

-Solution: The initial system relied only on a comparison of the current teams with the team the ranking would provide.
-If they were the same the team would shuffle.
-After one toggle however, the latest team would appear different to the ranking team and so the ranking based team would be chosen again.
+Solution: The initial system relied only on a comparison of the current teams with the next teams the ranking would provide.
+If they were the same, the teams would shuffle by one player.
+After one toggle however, the latest team would appear different to the ranking based teams (because of the shuffle) and so the ranking based teams would be chosen again.
 In the event of no change to the ranking it reverts to the second last team set.
 The current system includes a seperate ranking array to record the last ranking before it is overwritten by any of the add player, delete player or add points functions.
 This allows comparison of the current ranking and the one just previous before next teams creation and the shuffle team option is always called if the ranking is unchanged.
 There are further checks required also to address some particular corner cases that were not considered during design and developement and emerged as bugs during testing.
 These are addressed seperately below.

 4. Initially some of the buttons jumped position in an undesireable manner at certain screen widths.